I Took Jake Paul’s 74-Video Educational Series And It’s Terrifying

 The intricacies of how the algorithms on these platforms work feels like a bewildering mystery to most of their users.
 But not to Jake Paul, especially on his most lucrative platform, YouTube.

-Paul has all sorts of tips on how to make the smallest tweaks in video editing, profile, search engine optimization (“YouTube is, at the end of the day, a search engine…that’s why Google bought it,” he says), what time of day to post (after school west coast time during the week, as early as possible on weekends) to game the algorithm.
+Paul has all sorts of tips on how to make the smallest tweaks in video editing, profile, search engine optimization (“YouTube is, at the end of the day, a search engine…that’s why Google bought it,” he says), and what time of day to post (after school west coast time during the week, as early as possible on weekends), to game the algorithm.

 He advises viewers that YouTube’s algorithm rewards long watch times (how long a viewer stayed on the video).
 This favors the vlog format, and he says even a vlog should tell a story to hook viewers in for as long as possible.
-The example he gives is of one of his most popular videos, in which he pretends to buy his brother Logan a Lamborghini, then reveals it was only a prank, but then after tears, the brothers decide to go buy their own Lamborghinis together.
+The example he gives is of one of his most popular videos, in which he pretends to buy his brother Logan a Lamborghini, then reveals it was only a prank, but then, after tears, the brothers decide to go buy their own Lamborghinis together.

 “It was always a story, it has a beginning, middle and end,” he explains.
 “The beginning was, its my brother’s birthday, I’m going to prank him.
 The middle was me doing it.
 The end was us going to buy Lamborghinis.
 So it truly followed that model, the watch time went up like crazy, YouTube put it in front of everyone using its algorithm.”

 Paul said he is able to draw these conclusions about watch time and posting time from the analytics YouTube gives back to him in its dashboard.
 He also uses third-party programs like SocialBlade and is obsessed with studying his numbers.
-At one point, to prove how well he knows his stats, he asks the producer off-camera to look up his current weekly views — his guess is very close.
+At one point, to prove how well he knows his stats, he asks the producer off camera to look up his current weekly views — his guess is very close.

 Advertisement